 Those advocating a boycott hope that they can send a message to Georgia and other states with their wallets.
 Georgia’s film industry generated $9.5 billion in economic impact in 2018 and $2.7 billion in direct spending

 An industry boycott could likely play out in the Republican governor’s favor among his base.
-As Greg Bluestein and Tamar Hallerman wrote in the AJC on May 31, “Kemp won election by wringing out as many votes from conservatives as he could.
+As Greg Bluestein and Tamar Hallerman wrote in the AJC on May 31, “Kemp won the election by wringing out as many votes from conservatives as he could.
 And many of those voters, especially from rural Georgia, couldn’t care less about Hollywood boycotts.”
-Despite efforts to prepare a local workforce, Georgia’s film industry by nature still imports crew and actors from blue states such as California and New York.
+Georgia’s nascent film industry still imports many crew members and actors from blue states such as California and New York.
 Some of those people lay down roots here in Georgia and subsequently become Georgia residents (and voters).
 But if those people stop coming here—and if progressive voters working in the industry leave the state—that could mean more Republican votes and support for the governor and his party.
-That’s the theory at least; not all workers in the film industry—or the people who own businesses who benefit from production spending—are Democrats.
+That’s the theory at least; not all workers in the film industry (or the people who own businesses benefiting from production spending) are Democrats.

-Assuming the law takes effect, a boycott would hurt the thousands who work in the industry, many of whom are native Georgians, and those who work in ancillary businesses that work with the film industry—hotels, food service, transportation, etc. (A 2018 press release from the governor’s office said that the industry is credited for more than 90,000 jobs in Georgia and allowed more than 300 businesses to relocate or expand in the state since 2010.)
-It would also hurt smaller Georgia towns such as Senoia, Newnan, and Covington, where The Vampire Diaries filmed.
+Assuming the law takes effect, a boycott would hurt the thousands who work in the industry, many of whom are native Georgians, and those who work in ancillary businesses that serve the film industry—hotels, food service, transportation, etc. (A 2018 press release from the governor’s office said that the industry is credited for more than 90,000 jobs in Georgia and allowed more than 300 businesses to relocate or expand in the state since 2010.)
+It would also hurt smaller Georgia towns such as Senoia, Newnan, and Covington.
 The latter is so devoted to its film industry ties that it actually trademarked the phrase “Hollywood of the South.”
-Tourism has gone up in these areas thanks to fans seeking out filming spots for Vampire Diaries, The Walking Dead, and other popular franchises, leading to additional hotel and restaurant dollars.
+Tourism has gone up in these areas thanks to fans seeking out filming spots for The Vampire Diaries, The Walking Dead, and other popular franchises, leading to additional hotel and restaurant dollars.

 So what happens now?

-The law doesn’t go into effect until January 2020, if a judge doesn’t block it before then.
-As is the case in some other states that have also recently passed restrictive abortion laws, the goal for these laws is to ultimately work their way to the U.S. Supreme Court and challenge the 1973 Roe v.
+As is the case in some other states that have recently passed restrictive abortion laws, the goal for these laws is to ultimately work their way to the U.S. Supreme Court and challenge the 1973 Roe v.
 Wade ruling directly.
 (Alabama Governor Kay Ivey mentioned challenging Roe v.
-Wade in her statement on the May 15 signing that state’s even more restrictive abortion bill.)
-Unless it survives all challenges and appeals, abortion will remain legal in Georgia until 20 weeks gestation.
-And just as the Hollywood studios have adapted a “wait and see” attitude, so will those watching the industry.
+Wade in her statement on May 15 when signing that state’s even more restrictive abortion bill.)
+Unless HB 481 survives all challenges and appeals, abortion will remain legal in Georgia until 20 weeks gestation.

 Update 6/8/19: This story was updated to reference the May 24 statement from IATSE Local 479.